 In a lot of tinnitus cases, there is no specific treatment for ringing in the ears.
-However, if your otolaryngologist pinpoints a specific cause for your ringing in the ears, there could potentially be a specific treatment to eliminate the noise.
+However, if your otolaryngologist or tinnitus specialist pinpoints a specific cause for your ringing in the ears, there could potentially be a specific treatment to eliminate the noise.

 The proper testing includes:

 In most cases, however, specific causes for tinnitus are hard to pinpoint.
 The causes are usually linked to sensory hearing loss.
 As far as treatment, there is no specific medication for tinnitus.
 There are some medications that may help reduce the noise, though.